 State aid payments are received as electronic fund transfers.
 The District Treasurer will print the remittance and enter the receipt into NVision.

-The Business Administrator receives bank statements unopened.
+The Assistant Superintendent for Administrative Services receives bank statements unopened.

 Employees processing receipts appear to be adequately trained.
 Cash receipt function is segregated from the cash disbursement function.
 Revenue is monitored on a consistent basis by management.